-If the price of $CO_2$ were set below this curve, at say \$40 per ton, the utilities would simply pay the tax and continue to emit at current levels.
-Any reduction in emissions would be the result of what the taxing authority chooses to do with the revenue.
-Note that this uncertainty in the emissions level implied by the equality of marginal costs and marginal benefits in Figure 7 is economically significant.
-The total emissions for the electricity generating sector in Florida is roughly 110 million tons annually.
-The 16 million ton difference between these two levels that could be considered optimal is roughly 15% of total emissions.
-Therefore, a policy aimed at reducing emissions by a stated percentage could be over- or under-achieved by a significant amount.
-The challenge for policymakers is that when the optimal level of $CO_2$ abatement is considered, using the criteria of equating marginal costs with marginal benefits, there may not be a single optimum level.
-Therefore, even if global leaders were to agree on the marginal costs and marginal benefits of CO2 abatement, an accomplishment that is likely difficult to achieve, there is still the potential to disagree on the optimum level.
+Note that this uncertainty in the emissions level implied by the equality of marginal costs and marginal benefits in Figure 6 is economically significant.
+The total emissions for Florida's electricity generating sector in 2015 is modeled to be approximately 125 million tons.
+The 27 million ton difference between these two levels that could be considered optimal is over 20% of total emissions.
+The challenge, then, for policymakers is that when the optimal level of $CO_2$ abatement is considered, using the criteria of equating marginal costs with marginal benefits, there may not be a single optimum level, the optimal level(s) may vary significantly as fuel prices change, and the optimal levels may be economically significant.
+Therefore, even if global leaders were to agree on the marginal costs and marginal benefits of $CO_2$ abatement, an accomplishment that is likely difficult to achieve, there is still the potential to disagree on the optimum level.
 Therefore, the quantification of the marginal benefits and the marginal costs of emissions abatement are necessary, but not sufficient, conditions for the identification of an optimum.
-This complicates either of the types of policy instruments used to control emissions levels.
-This would make it difficult to agree on the level of an emissions cap, if that method of regulation is implemented.
-Further, if emissions control through a carbon tax is considered, it may not result in the desired level of emissions abatement.
-Therefore, if a specific level of CO2 abatement is desired by policy makers, the implementation of an emissions cap may be the only reliable way to achieve it.